7.4 Data Gathering and Archiving

 This section will give you a brief summary of things you need to consider, but we are focusing more on the importance of being prepared rather than steps to fully train yourself for the situation.
 We strongly recommend that you seek more in-depth training and documentation on how to prepare for such data collection before setting out to gather data.

 Traditionally much data gathering surrounding trauma has been done using closed-ended surveys.
 This keeps data consistent and can provide boundaries for the participants.
-However, open-ending conversations tend to get richer data and can help with recovery.
+However, open-ended conversations tend to get richer data and can help with recovery.
 This is also the format that will come about if conversations come up naturally and you are not explicitly eliciting the information.
 Some scholars believe this open-ended conversation and “truth-telling” can be cathartic and a healing process (Chelliah, Meernik, & King, 2020).
 The next section will discuss issues of privacy when archiving data collected during such sessions.

 After your data is gathered, you need to be cautious of how you archive it.
 As discussed on the previous page, certain information could put your consultants at risk of retribution or being ostracized by the community.
-Sometimes this risk could even be life threatening.
+Sometimes this risk could even be life-threatening.

 Documenting Kashmir's Conflict History